Google Tag Manager Update 2026: GTM Containers Become Google Tags

 What Are GTM Destinations?

-The most impactful technical change is the introduction of Destinations.
+The most impactful technical change, officially referred to by Google as "Optimized configuration," is the introduction of Destinations.
 When you upgrade a GTM container, any existing Google Tags inside it can be migrated to Destinations of the container itself.

 Why This Matters for Performance